Modern History Playlist

 |---|---|

-| Cause | Nawab opposed misuse of privileges and fortification |
+| Cause | Nawab opposed misuse of privileges (Dastaks) and fortification |

 | British Leader | Robert Clive |

-| Betrayal | Mir Jafar sided with British |
+| Betrayal | Mir Jafar sided with British; key factor in the victory |

-| Outcome | British control over Bengal; foundation of rule |
+| Outcome | British control over Bengal; foundation of British rule in India |

 Fun Facts